 3.3.2.
-Notification of changes relating to control of Branches
+Notification of changes relating to control

-- (1) In the case of an Authorised Person which is a Branch, a written notification to the AFSA must be submitted by a Controller or a Person proposing to become a Controller of that Authorised Person in accordance with (3) in respect of any one of the events specified in (2). - (2) For the purposes of (1), a notification to the AFSA is required when: - (a) a Person becomes a Controller; - (b) an existing Controller proposes to cease being a Controller; or - (c) an existing Controller's holding is: - (i) increased from below 30% to 30% or more; - (ii) increased from below 50% to 50% or more; or - (iii) decreased from more than 50% to 50% or less. - (3) The notification required under (1) must be made by a Controller or Person proposing to become a Controller of a Branch using the Form prescribed in Schedule 3 as soon as possible, and in any event, before making the relevant acquisition or disposal.
+- (1) In the case of an Authorised Person which is a Branch or a Credit Rating Agency, a written notification to the AFSA must be submitted by a Controller or a Person proposing to become a Controller of that Authorised Person in accordance with (3) in respect of any one of the events specified in (2). - (2) For the purposes of (1), a notification to the AFSA is required when: - (a) a Person becomes a Controller; - (b) an existing Controller proposes to cease being a Controller; or - (c) an existing Controller's holding is: - (i) increased from below 30% to 30% or more; - (ii) increased from below 50% to 50% or more; or - (iii) decreased from more than 50% to 50% or less. - (3) The notification required under (1) must be made by a Controller or Person proposing to become a Controller of a Branch or a Credit Rating Agency using the Form prescribed in Schedule 3 as soon as possible, and in any event, before making the relevant acquisition or disposal.